shaik1002/biggitlabbomb/doc/development/work_items_widgets.md

 1. Create the component `app/assets/javascripts/work_items/components/work_item_<widget_name>.vue` or `ee/app/assets/javascripts/work_items/components/work_item_<widget_name>.vue`.
    - The component should not receive any props which are available from `workItemByIidQuery`- see [issue #461761](https://gitlab.com/gitlab-org/gitlab/-/issues/461761).
 1. Add the component to the view/edit work item screen `app/assets/javascripts/work_items/components/work_item_attributes_wrapper.vue`.
-1. If the widget is available when creating new work items:
+1. If the widget is avaiable when creating new work items:
    1. Add the component to the create work item screen `app/assets/javascripts/work_items/components/create_work_item.vue`.
    1. Define a local input type `app/assets/javascripts/work_items/graphql/typedefs.graphql`.
    1. Stub the new work item state GraphQL data for the widget in `app/assets/javascripts/work_items/graphql/cache_utils.js`.
    1. Define how GraphQL updates the GraphQL data in `app/assets/javascripts/work_items/graphql/resolvers.js`.
       - A special `CLEAR_VALUE` constant is required for single value widgets, because we cannot differentiate when a value is `null` because we cleared it, or `null` because we did not set it.
         For example `ee/app/assets/javascripts/work_items/components/work_item_health_status.vue`.
         This is not required for most widgets which support multiple values, where we can differentiate between `[]` and `null`.